Reporting year 2023

 Financial help with childcare costs

 Parents were asked whether they received any financial help towards childcare costs for any children in the household.
-This covered a variety of sources, including an employer (via childcare vouchers, direct payments to providers, or provision at the parent’s place of work), the entitlement to government funded childcare / early education via their Local Education Authority (LEA), and an ex-partner.
+This covered a variety of sources, including an employer (via childcare vouchers, direct payments to providers, or provision at the parent’s place of work), the entitlement to government funded childcare / early education via their Local Education Authority (LEA), and an ex-partner but excluded any funded hours of childcare that parents may have been entitled to.

 Impact of government-funded and employer-provided support